Home Art Artists Museums Schools Library

 Introduction

-Impressionists were determined to discover a semblance of the individual freedom, self-determinacy, and sensual pleasure that constituted the utopian legacy of enlightenment and revolution.
-Born around 1840, they beheld the industrialization of agriculture in the provinces and the humanisation of urban space in Paris.
-Thus the Impressionists were in the main passive witnesses of, or willing propagandists for, the emerging and modern “forms of bourgeois reaction” of their day, but the acuity of their observation and the depth of their enthusiasm brought severance between them and public.
+IImpressionists were determined to discover a semblance of individual freedom, self-determinacy, and sensual pleasure that constituted the utopian legacy of Enlightenment and revolution.
+Born around 1840, they witnessed the industrialization of agriculture in the provinces and the humanization of urban space in Paris.
+Thus, the Impressionists were mainly passive witnesses of, or willing propagandists for, the emerging modern "forms of bourgeois reaction" of their day.
+However, the acuity of their observation and the depth of their enthusiasm created a rift between them and the public.

-The term Impressionism, used after 1874 to define the group of the artists, derives from the word impression.
-Such name was applied to the group by a journalist Lucien Leroy (he wrote an article about the first exhibition of “Societe cooperative d’artistes, peintres, sculpteurs, graveurs” in the Charivari for 25 April 1874 under the title l’Exposition des impressionists (Impressionists’ Exhibition)).
-The term was taken from the title of one of Claude Monet’s picture shown in the exhibition, Impression, sunrise (1872).
-The group of artists, including Edgar Degas, Claude Monet, Berthe Morisot, Camille Pissarro, Pierre-Auguste Renoir, Alfred Sisley, brought up some innovations in their works that can be summed up under three rubrics
+The term Impressionism, used after 1874 to define this group of artists, derives from the word *impression*.
+This name was applied to the group by journalist Lucien Leroy, who wrote an article about the first exhibition of the “Société Coopérative d’Artistes Peintres, Sculpteurs, Graveurs” in the *Charivari* on April 25, 1874, under the title *L’Exposition des Impressionnistes* (Impressionists’ Exhibition).
+The term was taken from the title of one of Claude Monet’s paintings shown in the exhibition, *Impression, Sunrise* (1872).
+The group of artists, including Edgar Degas, Claude Monet, Berthe Morisot, Camille Pissarro, Pierre-Auguste Renoir, and Alfred Sisley, brought innovations in their works that can be summed up under three rubrics:

-S3„43„43„43„43„43„43„43„43„43„4 Rejection of chiaroscuro.
-By leaving areas of shadows thinly painted and areas of mass thickly painted with bright color and highlights, they established strong contrast between dark and light, shadow and mass, far and near.
-The effect of these changes from academic practice, reduced tonal contrast in the pictures and thereby flatten them.
+- **Rejection of chiaroscuro:** By leaving areas of shadows thinly painted and areas of mass thickly painted with bright color and highlights, they established strong contrast between dark and light, shadow and mass, far and near.
+The effect of these changes from academic practice reduced tonal contrast in the pictures and thereby flattened them.

-S3„43„43„43„43„43„43„43„43„43„4 The depiction of the interaction of light and color en plein air.
-Before the nineteenth century, artists drew but rarely painted out of doors.
-In the middle of the 19th century, so called Barbizon school (J. Corot, J.B.
-Jongkind, E. Boudin), made the first step and started panting of small outdoor etudes.
-However, these artists seldom painted fully finished composition out of doors.
-The Impressionists, on the other hand – especially Monet, Pissarro, Renoir, Morisot and Sisley – painted mainly of their most ambitious works en plein air, and discovered a technique for evoking the interaction of light and air in nature.
+- **The depiction of the interaction of light and color en plein air:** Before the nineteenth century, artists drew but rarely painted outdoors.
+In the middle of the 19th century, the Barbizon school (J. Corot, J.B.
+Jongkind, E. Boudin) made the first steps by starting to paint small outdoor studies.
+However, these artists seldom painted fully finished compositions outdoors.
+The Impressionists, on the other hand—especially Monet, Pissarro, Renoir, Morisot, and Sisley—painted many of their most ambitious works en plein air and discovered a technique for evoking the interaction of light and air in nature.

-S3„43„43„43„43„43„43„43„43„43„4 The equalizing of brushstrokes across the surface of the canvas.
-Most paintings submitted for the Salon had a surface that was smooth, clean, and impersonal, whereas the most of Impressionists canvases had curse, irregular, and idiosyncratic surfaces.
-Individual brushstrokes are varied in with, breadth, and direction, so thus gave the paintings dynamic and rhythm.
+- **The equalizing of brushstrokes across the surface of the canvas:** Most paintings submitted for the Salon had a surface that was smooth, clean, and impersonal, whereas most Impressionist canvases had coarse, irregular, and idiosyncratic surfaces.
+Individual brushstrokes varied in width, breadth, and direction, giving the paintings dynamism and rhythm.

-The years between the first exhibition (it was in 1874, the Impressionists held 8 exhibitions in total) and about 1881 are generally regarded as the period of “high” Impressionism.
-The new stile didn’t last long and due to some arguments inside the Impressionists, the group gradually had fallen apart.
-A few reasons headed to the dispersion of the group.
-The stile that they confined themselves, was limiting their technique, sensibility and subjects.
-Some of them realized that they not transcribing nature, but simply abstracting from what they saw.
-But even they found themselves at the dead-end, nevertheless, eventually they opened the way to many new developments.
+The years between the first exhibition in 1874 (the Impressionists held eight exhibitions in total) and about 1881 are generally regarded as the period of “high” Impressionism.
+The new style didn’t last long, and due to some arguments within the group, the Impressionists gradually fell apart.
+A few reasons led to the dispersion of the group.
+The style that they confined themselves to was limiting their technique, sensibility, and subjects.
+Some realized that they were not transcribing nature but simply abstracting from what they saw.
+Despite finding themselves at a dead-end, they eventually opened the way to many new developments.

 The Roots of Impressionism

-It is well to remember that many of the ideas and practices fused and transformed by the Impressionists were already used in the early years of the century.
-Various ideas shared by the group were derived from Romanism.
-The landscapes and city scenes were inspired by their observations of the ordinary habits of their day.
-By the time of the second Empire a more hedonic and informal attitude had developed towards outdoor life.
-The natural and unconstrained scenes of everyday-life, picnics and boating parties, weren’t a daydreams but it was a generally accepted part of it.3„4
+It is important to remember that many of the ideas and practices transformed by the Impressionists were already in use in the early years of the century.
+Various ideas shared by the group were derived from Romanticism.
+Their landscapes and city scenes were inspired by observations of ordinary habits of the day.
+By the time of the Second Empire, a more hedonistic and informal attitude had developed towards outdoor life.
+The natural and unconstrained scenes of everyday life, picnics, and boating parties weren’t daydreams but were generally accepted parts of life.

-All The Impressionists at one time or another got influenced by Delacroix.
-His ideas of coloring and use of light that he transmitted to the younger generation facilitated some of the Impressionists’ experiments.
-In his watercolors painted in North Africa in 1832 or at Etretat in 1835, and particularly in his painting of The Sea at Dieppe (1852), there are clear anticipations of Impressionism.
+All the Impressionists at one time or another were influenced by Delacroix.
+His ideas on coloring and use of light, which he transmitted to the younger generation, facilitated some of the Impressionists’ experiments.
+In his watercolors painted in North Africa in 1832 or at Étretat in 1835, and particularly in his painting of *The Sea at Dieppe* (1852), there are clear anticipations of Impressionism.

 The landscape painters who worked at Barbizon in the second half of the nineteenth century had a definite influence on the Impressionists.
-Once the artists of the group (Rousseau, Daubigny, Millet) had adopted open-air panting, study of light started progressing rapidly.
-Some of The Barbizon artists (such as Rousseau and Daubigny) painted a series of the same subject under different conditions – thus anticipated Monet.
+Once artists of the group (Rousseau, Daubigny, Millet) adopted open-air painting, the study of light progressed rapidly.
+Some Barbizon artists (such as Rousseau and Daubigny) painted a series of the same subject under different conditions, thus anticipating Monet.

 Gustave Courbet was the leader of the French realist school that originated during the 1848 Revolution.
-He came up with his realistic principals in the Courrier du Dimanche in 1861.
-He taught the artists (his principals were adopted at one time or other by Renoir, Cezanne, Bazille and Pissarro) to liberate themselves for the academic principals of the time, find attraction in ordinary objects of everyday life and appreciate beauty of real things.
+He formulated his realistic principles in the *Courrier du Dimanche* in 1861.
+He taught artists (his principles were adopted at one time or another by Renoir, Cézanne, Bazille, and Pissarro) to liberate themselves from the academic principles of the time, find attraction in ordinary objects of everyday life, and appreciate the beauty of real things.

-Additionally, it can be said that even the scientific researches of the mid of 19th century, specifically optical ones (especially the construction of colors and structure of light), influenced the Impressionist.
-The scientist usually associated with the Impressionists is Eugene Chevreul, the French chemist, who did his research on color harmonies.
-The artists were decisively influenced by Chevreul’s discoveries; there are direct evidence that Monet and Pissarro (and, later, Seurat) had first-hand knowledge of his work.
-Invention of camera had considerable effect on mid-nineteenth century painting.
-There are some evidences that sometimes the artists used actual photographs as a basis for their compositions.
+Additionally, scientific research in the mid-19th century, specifically optical studies (especially the construction of colors and the structure of light), influenced the Impressionists.
+The scientist usually associated with the Impressionists is Eugène Chevreul, the French chemist, who conducted research on color harmonies.
+The artists were decisively influenced by Chevreul’s discoveries; there is direct evidence that Monet and Pissarro (and later, Seurat) had first-hand knowledge of his work.
+The invention of the camera had a considerable effect on mid-nineteenth-century painting.
+There is evidence that sometimes the artists used actual photographs as a basis for their compositions.

 Events leading to the Impressionists exhibition of 1874